Bo dug up a gun, a metal box with cash. Where will he dig next?

-Detective John Hall drove over to Elmer Jones’s place to find out why Elmer’s neighbor, Joyce Root, became so excited about; on arrival, he spotted her sitting at a picnic table.
+Detective Hall drove over to Elmer Jones’s place to find out why Elmer’s neighbor, Joyce Root, became excited about; on arrival, he spotted her sitting at a picnic table.
 She stood up to shake hands and asked, "I wonder who would bury money along with a gun?
 Does that make any sense to you?"

 Detective Hall examined the contents.
 "You said on the phone that a dog dug this box up?"

 "I'm Detective Hall, do you know anything about this box, and why it's buried under Elmer's sycamore tree?"
-Detective Hall asked

 “Ahhh, that explains the money, but why bury Marty's gun, too?”
 Detective Hall scratched his head.